Litetoken/Litetokens/README.md

 blocks.
 When an order expires, all escrowed funds are returned to the parties that originally had them.

-Order Matches waiting for Worldcoin payments expire after twenty blocks (originally otherwise); the constituent orders are replenished.
+Order Matches waiting for Litecoin payments expire after twenty blocks (originally otherwise); the constituent orders are replenished.

 In general, there can be no such thing as a fake order, because the assets that each party is offering are stored in escrow.
-However, it is impossible to escrow worldcoins, so those attempting to buy worldcoins may ask that only orders which pay a fee in worldcoins to Worldcoin miners be matched to their own.
-On the other hand, when creating an order to sell worldcoins, a user may pay whatever fee he likes.
+However, it is impossible to escrow litecoins, so those attempting to buy litecoins may ask that only orders which pay a fee in litecoins to Litecoin miners be matched to their own.
+On the other hand, when creating an order to sell litecoins, a user may pay whatever fee he likes.
 Partial orders pay partial fees.
-These fees are designated in the code as `fee_required` and `fee_provided`, and as orders involving WDC are matched (expired), these fees (required and provided) are debited (sometimes replenished), in proportion to the fraction of the order that is matched.
-That is, if an order to sell 1 WDC has a `fee_provided` of 0.01 WDC (a 1%), and that order matches for 0.5 WDC initially, then the `fee_provided_remaining` for that order will thenceforth be 0.005 WDC.
+These fees are designated in the code as `fee_required` and `fee_provided`, and as orders involving LTC are matched (expired), these fees (required and provided) are debited (sometimes replenished), in proportion to the fraction of the order that is matched.
+That is, if an order to sell 1 LTC has a `fee_provided` of 0.01 LTC (a 1%), and that order matches for 0.5 LTC initially, then the `fee_provided_remaining` for that order will thenceforth be 0.005 LTC.
-*Provided* fees, however, are not replenished upon failure to make WDC payments, or their anti‐trolling effect would be voided.
+*Provided* fees, however, are not replenished upon failure to make LTC payments, or their anti‐trolling effect would be voided.

-Payments of worldcoins to close order matches waiting for worldcoins are done with the a **WDCpay** message, which stores in its data field only the string concatenation of the transaction hashes which compose the Order Match which it fulfils.
+Payments of litecoins to close order matches waiting for litecoins are done with the a **LTCpay** message, which stores in its data field only the string concatenation of the transaction hashes which compose the Order Match which it fulfils.